Skip to content ↓

 Component

-Use a range of woodwork tools
+Use a range of Woodwork tools to construct

 Why?

 We want children to be able to plan, construct and learn to handle tools confidently and safely.
-We want then to be able to take risks, to explain their choices and talk about what they have made and how they have made it.
+We want then to be able to take measured risks, to explain their choices and talk about what they have made and how they have made it.

-First milestone: children undertake woodwork induction with 1:1 support.
+First milestone: Children undertake woodwork induction with 1:1 support.

 Component Children know what they need to do to use the woodwork area safely.